mratsim/constantine/constantine/platforms/threadpool/docs/design.md

 ### Backoff workers when awaiting a future

 This problem is quite tricky:
-- For latency, and to potentially create more work ASAP, we want such a worker to follow through on the blocked future ASAP.
+- For latency we want the worker to continue as soon as the future is completed.
+This might also create more work and expose more parallelism opportunities (in recursive divide-and-conquer algorithms for example)
-- For throughput, and because a scheduler is optimal only when greedy, we want an idle thread to take any available work.
+- For throughput, and because a scheduler is optimal only when greedy (i.e. within 2x of the best schedule, see Cilk paper), we want an idle thread to take any available work ASAP.
-  - But what if the work then blocks that worker for 1s?
-This hurts latency and might lead to work starvation if the continuation would have created more work.
+  - but what if that worker ends up with work that blocks it for a long-time?
+It may lead to work starvation.
 - There is no robust, cross-platform API, to wake a specific thread awaiting on a futex or condition variable.
   - The simplest design then would be to have an array of futexes, when backing-off sleep on those.
     The issue then is that when offering work you have to scan that array to find a worker to wake.
     Contrary to a idle worker, the waker is working so this scan hurts throughput and latency, and due to the many atomics operations required, will completely thrash the cache of that worker.
+  - The even more simple is to wake-all on future completion
-  - Another potential data structure would be a concurrent sparse-set but designing concurrent data structures is difficult. and locking would be expensive for an active worker
+  - Another potential data structure would be a concurrent sparse-set but designing concurrent data structures is difficult. and locking would be expensive for an active worker.

-The solution in Constantine's threadpool to minimize latency and maximize throughput and avoid implementing another concurrent data structure is having "reserve threads".
+- Alternative designs would be:
+  - Not sleep
+  - Having reserve threads:
     Before sleeping when blocked on a future the thread wakes a reserve thread.
+As the number of hardware resources is maintained we maintain throughput.
-This maintain throughput, and the thread is immediately available as well when the future is completed.
+    The waiting thread is also immediately available when the future is completed since it cannot be stuck in work.
     A well-behaved program will always have at least 1 thread making progress among N, so a reserve of size N is sufficient.

-### Scheduler overhead/contention

-To enable fine-grained parallelism, i.e. parallelizing tasks in the microseconds range, it's critical to reduce contention.
-A global task queue will be hammered by N threads, leading to each thrashing each other caches.
-In contrast, distributed task queues with random victim selection significantly reduce contention.

-Another source of overhead is the allocator, the worst case for allocators is allocation in a thread and deallocation in another, especially if the allocating thread is always the same.
-Unfortunately this is common in producer-consumer workloads.
-Besides multithreaded allocations/deallocations will trigger costly atomic-swaps and possibly fragmentation.
-Minimizing allocations to the utmost will significantly help on fine-grained tasks.
-- Weave solved that problem by having 2 levels of cache: a memory-pool for tasks and futures and a lookaside list that caches tasks to reduce further pressure on the memory pool.
-- Nim-taskpools does not address this problem, it has an allocation overhead per tasks of 1 for std/tasks, 1 for the linked list that holds them, 1 for the result channel/flowvar.
-  Unlike GCC OpenMP which freezes on a fibonacci 40 benchmark, it can still finish but it's 20x slower than Weave.
-- Constantine's threadpool solves the problem by making everything intrusive to a task: the task env, the future, the linked list.
-In fact this solution is even faster than Weave's, probably due to significantly less page faults and cache misses.
-Note that Weave has an even faster mode when futures don't escape their function by allocating them on the stack but without compiler support (heap allocation elision) that restricts the programs you can write.
+    Unfortunately, this solution suffers for high latency of wakeups and/or kernel context-switch.
+    For fine-grained tasks it is quite impactful: heat benchmark is 7x slower, fibonacci 1.5x, depth-first-search 2.5x.
+    For actual workload, the elliptic curve sum reduction is also significantly slower.
+  - Using continuations:
+    We could just store a continuation in the future so the thread that completes the future picks up the continuation.

+The workaround for now is just to work on any available tasks to maximize throughput then sleep.
+This has 2 disadvantages:
+- For coarse-grain parallelism, if the  waiting thread steals a long task.
+  However, coarse-grain parallelism is easier to split into multiple tasks, while exposing fine-grain parallelism and properly handling with its overhead is the usual problem.
+- As we can't wake a specific thread on a common futex or condition variable, when awaiting a future, a thread sleeps on a local one.
+  Hence if no work can be stolen, the waiter sleeps.
+But if work is then recreated, it stays sleeping as only the global futex is notified.
+  Note that with hyperthreading, the sibling thread(s) can still use the core fully so throughput might not be impacted.